 How Judas Priest Polished ‘British Steel’ to Perfection

-1980 was a pivotal year in the history of metal, which was charged with excitement sparked by the New Wave of British Heavy Metal, and a looming revival of hard rock’s popularity around the globe.
+It arrived amid a pivotal year in the history of metal, which was charged with excitement sparked by the New Wave of British Heavy Metal, and a looming revival of hard rock’s popularity around the globe.
 As representatives of the “old wave,” Judas Priest no doubt realized that they would, in some ways, have to prove themselves all over again.

 Never mind that the Birmingham natives had already successfully stepped out of the formidable shadow cast by their hometown predecessors (and metal godfathers) Black Sabbath by carving a distinctive legacy of their own with epochal late-‘70s LPs like Sad Wings of Destiny, Sin After Sin and Stained Class.
 What’s more, after surviving, and even thriving amid punk’s vicious assault on all things pre-1976, Priest would now go toe-to-toe with bands they had actually inspired.

 Fortunately, singer Rob Halford, guitarists Glenn Tipton and K.K.
 Downing, and bassist Ian Hill were not averse to changing and adapting to the times in order to further their vision — as shown by the increasingly uncluttered and direct songs recorded for 1978’s Hell Bent for Leather.
 After a dispute over his payment for the following year's Unleashed in the East live album, drummer Les Binks handed in his resignation and was replaced by former Trapeze member Dave Holland ahead of British Steel, which further steered the band toward this new direction.